inueni/django-subadmin-example/README.md

     git clone https://github.com/inueni/django-subadmin-example.git
  ```

-Switch to `django-subadmin-example` directory and run the following commands.
+Switch to `django-subadmin-example` directory and run the following commands (you should do this in `virtualenv`).

 ```
+pip install -r requirements.txt

 python manage.py migrate
 python manage.py createsuperuser
 python manage.py fakedata